 - The student must provide Student Disability Services a written diagnosis stating the disability and the specific subject affected by the disability.

 - The student must submit a request for a course substitution.
-This request must include the following:
+This request must include

 - Documentation of the his/her disability, which is the basis for the request

 - Proof that his/her failure to meet a course requirement is caused by his/her disability